Mind, Spirit, and Decor: The Essence of New Age Interior Design

 Bridging The Gap Between Old-World Wisdom And Today's Design

-The following approaches can be used to create fresh and healthy interiors and built environments, so why not take advantage?
-Let’s look at what these concepts are and how they can be applied today’s design:
+These approaches offer meaningful ways to create fresher, healthier interiors and built environments.
+They’re practical, thoughtful, and worth embracing.
+Let’s take a closer look at what these concepts are and how they can be applied in today’s design.

 The Holistic Approach to Interior Design

-To give you an idea of what holistic design looks like, here are a few examples:
+To give a clearer sense of what holistic design looks like, here are a few examples:

-• Design that encourages social interaction and community building through the use of shared workspaces, interactive art installations, common gardens, and even by planning small details such as seating arrangements.
+Design that encourages social connection and a sense of community through shared workspaces, interactive art, common gardens, and thoughtful details like seating arrangements.

-• Personalized spaces that provide a sense of belonging by adding unique touches to the decor, such as art, photography, and decorative accents.
-These spaces reflect the personalities of the people who live there or use them.
+Personalized spaces that create a sense of belonging by incorporating meaningful details such as art, photography, and decorative accents that reflect the people who live or work there.

-• Maximizing natural light by incorporating large windows or skylights and or artificial lighting designed to mimic natural light.
+Maximizing natural light through large windows or skylights, along with artificial lighting that’s designed to mimic natural light when needed.

 The Biophilic Approach to Interior Design